Experience Historic Eastfield

-Historic Eastfield is not a museum, but a quaint village boasting more than twenty preserved buildings, each housing a trove of fascinating historical items integral to the immersive workshops focusing on Early American trades and preservation techniques.
+Historic Eastfield is not a museum, but rather an immersive “village” boasting more than twenty preserved historic buildings, each housing a trove of fascinating historical tools and artifacts integral to the variety of workshops focusing on pre-industrial American trades, crafts, and preservation techniques.

 Expert Training